 CHPC applied a “Five Filter” system to identify basements for potential conversion, which found that there are between 10,000 and 38,000 of these units across New York City.
 The range represents basement apartments that could be created as-of-right; meaning that their conversion is not contingent upon changes to or special waivers from the Zoning Resolution.

-The lower boundary of 10,000 units represents basements in single-family homes, outside of a floodplain, that do not require additional parking.
+The lower boundary of 10,000 units represents basements in single-family homes, outside of a floodplain, that does not require additional parking.
 In reality, this number is likely to be considerably larger, as there are many parking exceptions in New York City that depend on conditions this analysis could not calculate for at a citywide scale.
 The upper boundary of 38,000 units represents the same set of eligible basements, plus all those that would be eligible in the absence of current parking requirements.
 In practice, some of these basements may not be convertible, if an additional off-street parking space could not be accommodated.
 However, on field visits to some of the neighborhoods in the city where large numbers of eligible basements fall within a required parking zone, the CHPC research team has observed that many of the lots in question would qualify for a parking exemption or be able to accommodate a second on-site parking space.